colugomusic/blahdio/README.md

 - WAV
 - MP3
 - FLAC
-- WavPack
+- WavPack (Pure/lossless mode only)
 - Raw untyped bytes

 #### Writing
 - WAV
-- WavPack
+- WavPack (Pure/lossless mode only)

 You can read and write to and from files, streams or memory locations.
 The read/write loops are implemented by the library.
-The user supplies their own callbacks to handle each chunk of frame data.
+The client supplies their own callbacks to handle each chunk of frame data.

 Blahdio is implemented using these libraries:
 - https://github.com/mackron/dr_libs